AutoParallel: A Python module for automatic parallelization and distributed execution of affine loop nests

 PhD

-Dr. Cristián Ramón-Cortés Vilarrodona works as a Senior Software Engineer at Dynatrace.
+Dr. Cristián Ramón-Cortés Vilarrodona works as a Team Lead at Dynatrace.

 comments powered by Disqus